quisros/soviet-republic/Triangle/README.md

 Input: primitives generated in prev stage
 Output: sequence of fragments
-Fragment: set of state used to compute final data for pixel
+Fragment: set of states used to compute final data for pixel

 F) Fragment processing

 Done by fragment shader.
 Output: list of colors for each color buffer being written to, and a depth value + stencil value
-(no shader then these two get their default value)
+(these take default value if not defined)

 G) Per-sample operations